Teradata/stacki-wiki/wiki/Configuration/Network-Configuration-Backends.md

 ```

-Crazy right?
 This is what I have:
 * My vland networks is on bond0 made up of em2 and enp0s29u1u2
 * My private network is still on em1, and is just my management network.
 * Infiniband is not configured.

 Now remember, this is not the network configuration on the currently installed hosts.
+This represents what you want to have.

 There are two ways to get this network configuration on the backends.

-##### Command line
+#### Command line

 ```
 # stack sync host network a:backend
 ```

 That's it.
 By default this SSHs (in parallel) to the backends and rewrites the configuration files for the interfaces, network, and resolv.
 It then restarts the network.
-(To not restart the network, set "retart=false" on the above command.)
+(To not restart the network, set "restart=false" on the above command.)

 Now everything should be bonded and on the correct network.

-##### Reinstall
+#### Reinstall

 Certainty, it's a beautiful thing.
-The above is good for right now this minute and not having to reinstall.
+Syncing is good for "right now this minute" and not having to reinstall.
 If you want certainty, reinstall the backends.

 ```
 # stack set host boot a:backend action=install